FDio/csit/docs/report/introduction/general_notes.rst

 testing areas and this is reflected in this report, where each testing area is listed separately, as follows:

-#. **VPP Performance Tests** - VPP performance tests are executed in physical
+#. **VPP - Performance** - VPP benchmarking tests are executed in physical
    FD.io testbeds, focusing on VPP network data plane performance at this stage, both for Phy-to-Phy (NIC-to-NIC) and Phy-to-VM-to-Phy (NIC-to-VM-to-NIC) forwarding topologies.
 Tested across a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
 VPP application runs in host user-mode.
 TRex is used as a traffic generator.

-#. **Container memif connections** -  VPP memif virtual interface (shared memory
+#. **LXC and Docker Containers VPP memif - Performance** - VPP memif
-   interface) tests to interconnect VPP instances.
+   virtual interface tests interconnect multiple VPP instances running in containers.
 VPP vswitch instance runs in bare-metal user-mode handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in LXC or in Docker Containers, both with memif virtual interfaces (Slave side).
-Tested across a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
-VPP application runs in host user-mode.
+Tested across a range of multi-thread and multi-core configurations.
 TRex is used as a traffic generator.

-#. **Container Orchestrated Performance Tests** - CSIT |release| introduced new
+#. **Container Topologies Orchestrated by K8s - Performance** - CSIT
-   tests of Container topologies connected over the memif virtual interface (shared memory interface).
+   |release| introduced new tests of Container topologies connected over
+   the memif virtual interface (shared memory interface).
 For these tests VPP vswitch instance runs in a Docker Container handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in Docker Containers with memif virtual interfaces (Slave side).
-Tested across a range of multi-thread and multi-core configurations.
-VPP application runs in host user-mode.
+All containers are orchestrated by Kubernetes, with Ligato for container networking.
 TRex is used as a traffic generator.

-#. **DPDK Performance Tests** - VPP is using DPDK code to control and drive
+#. **DPDK Performance** - VPP is using DPDK code to control and drive
    the NICs and physical interfaces.
 Testpmd tests are used as a baseline to profile the DPDK sub-system of VPP.
 DPDK performance tests executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for